DATA-606-SUMMER-2023/Naveen_data606/docs/README.md

 # Questions to be answered:
 1. How accurate are the real estate price predictions provided by the developed model compared to the actual market prices, and what is the overall performance evaluation of the model in terms of mean squared error or R-squared value?
-2. How well does the real estate price prediction website handle a high volume of concurrent user requests, and what is the average response time for serving predictions?
-Additionally, what measures have been implemented to ensure the scalability and robustness of the Flask server?
-3. How well does the Flask server handle HTTP requests and serve predictions in a timely manner?
-4. How efficiently does the model perform with dimensionality reduction techniques, balancing predictive power and computational complexity?
+2. How efficiently does the model perform with dimensionality reduction techniques, balancing predictive power and computational complexity?
-5. How effective is the hyperparameter tuning using GridSearchCV in improving the model's performance?
+3. How effective is the hyperparameter tuning using GridSearchCV in improving the model's performance?

 # References